Lettuce Tell You Stories from the Field

 *vegetable puns intended

-Over the past three weeks, we have been doing contextual inquiry interviews with the customers and staff of Lettuce meal delivery service.
+Over the past three weeks, Gerald, Cristina, and I have been doing contextual inquiry interviews with the customers and staff of Lettuce meal delivery service.
 Contextual inquiry is essentially a way for researchers to get jalapeño business and observe your behavior and the context in which you interact with something.
 In our case, we wanted to visit the homes of Lettuce subscribers and conduct interview sessions to learn more about how the Lettuce service integrates into their lives.

 Our first challenge was to figure out how to get strangers to invite us into their homes for an hour-long in-depth interview session in which we would interrogate them about their lives and relationship with food.
 Fortunately, Lettuce agreed to lettuce place recruitment fliers in the Lettuce delivery bags for one round of deliveries in early September and offer Lettuce credit in compensation for participants’ time.